Same son taking my car because his was in the shop, leaving me stuck at home – Boo!

 - Finish the current quilt block, get the next packet, and get the squares cut.
 (My daughter and I will have to send them back and forth by mail, but I’d like to keep it going.)

 - Re-color the rest of the bathroom grout.
-(Not difficult, just tedious, and I didn’t want to leave it for Hubby o’Mine since he’s done most of the renovation work anyway.)
+(Not difficult, just tedious, and I didn’t want to leave it for Hubby o’Mine since he’s done most of the renovation work anyway.
+Who knew that beginning a remodel in Ahwatukee Phoenix Home Remodeling would make him so enthusiastic about this work.
+I might as well call it his vocation.)

 - Buy groceries.
 And more groceries.
 And even more groceries.
 (Two guys batching it for a couple of months doesn’t usually mean good things for the food budget.)